Indiana Labor Laws Guide

 Labor laws for minors aged 14 and 15

-This age group can work from 7 a.m. to 7 p.m. during the school year, but from June 1st to Labor Day, these hours can be extended until 9 p.m.
+This age group can work from 7 a.m. to 7 p.m. during the school year, but these hours can be extended until 9 p.m. from June 1 to Labor Day.

 Labor laws for minors aged 16

-Minors aged 16 can work the following hours without written parental permission:
+Regarding minors aged 16, Indiana child labor laws allow them to work under the following conditions, without written parental permission:

-If the minor provides a written parental permission to the employer, they can work under the following conditions:
+If the minor provides written parental permission to the employer, the following rules apply:

-Additionally, no minor aged 16 can work before 6 a.m., regardless of having parental permission.
+Additionally, minors aged 16 are not allowed to work before 6 a.m., whether or not they have parental permission.

 Labor laws for minors aged 17

-Similarly to the previous age group, 17-year-olds do not need parental permission to work:
+As with the previous age group, Indiana teenage employment laws do not require 17-year-olds to have parental permission to work:

-However, once they've provided written parental permission to their employer, these minors can work:
+However, once they have provided written parental permission to their employer, these minors can work:

-Minors aged 17 should not work before 6 a.m. on school days.
+Minors aged 17 cannot work before 6 a.m. on school days.

 In addition, all minors working in establishments open to the public after 10 p.m. and before 6 a.m. need to be accompanied by a coworker who is at least 18 years old.